 Visibility of the roof

-The use of the building and the climate you are in should help in determining the right roof for your commercial building.
+The use of the building and the climate you're located should help determine the right roof for your commercial building.

 We want to help you feel comfortable knowing that you have all the information needed to make the best decision on your next commercial roofing project.
 Check out our other commercial resources in our learning center.